gaer87/react-swipe-to-delete-component/README.md

 # React-swipe-to-delete-component
-Implement the 'swipe to delete' UI-pattern in the React library.
+A simple React component implement 'swipe to delete' UI-pattern.

 ## Usage
 The React-swipe-to-delete-component wrap your a content component.
 It's become swiped.
 If it's swiped more certain percent than the swipe-to-delete-component will remove a component.